 Talking to friends that are travellers when battling with post-travel blues, can be a blessing in disguise.
-I remember meeting up with my friends that I met on my study abroad, we spent hours talking about our own memories.
+I remember meeting up with my friends that I met on my study abroad, we spent hours talking about our memories abroad.
 If you know my friends, you will know there are endless stories that I don’t even know where to begin!
 I am always left with laughter and a warm fuzzy feeling inside.
 If you can meet with your friends, it could help keep you distracted and lessen your attention on how you wish you were still abroad.

 - Take Care of Yourself

-When we travel, you are having so much fun (well I do) it can be hard to take proper care of yourselves.
-Maybe that body you worked so hard for in the gym, is now disappearing from all that junk food!
+When we travel, you are having so much (well I do) it can be hard to take proper care of yourselves.
+Maybe that body you worked so hard for in the gym is now disappearing from all the junk food!
 You are lying by the pool doing nothing or sightseeing all day, drinking and clubbing every night.
 Your body will become exhausted.
 Write a list of things you want to do when you get back.
 For example, my list – I would like to start eating clean, reading more uplifting books, go to bed early, go to the gym and dream more and most importantly get closer to God.

 - Share Your Photos with Friends/Social Platforms